dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/controllers-and-routing/improving-performance-with-output-caching-cs.md

 uid: mvc/overview/older-versions-1/controllers-and-routing/improving-performance-with-output-caching-cs
 title: "Improving Performance with Output Caching (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial, you learn how you can dramatically improve the performance of your ASP.NET MVC web applications by taking advantage of output caching.
-You..." ms.author: riande ms.date: 01/27/2009 ms.assetid: 521c9117-81cd-4d8d-9d96-0256dc7bf50f
+You...
+(C#)" ms.author: riande ms.date: 01/27/2009 ms.assetid: 521c9117-81cd-4d8d-9d96-0256dc7bf50f